Bill Bleil: Coaching career

 After being fired by Western Carolina, Bleil accepted a position with the South Dakota Coyotes as offensive coordinator.
 He was named tight ends coach at Northern Illinois University in 2003.
 He left them after one season and was subsequently hired by the University of Pittsburgh to coach the tight ends and offensive line.

 In 2005, Bleil was hired by Akron University as running backs coach.
 In his first year with the school, he helped running back Brett Biggs earn second-team all-conference honors with over 1,200 rushing yards.
 His position was changed in 2007 to offensive tackles coach and tight ends coach.

 Bleil was named assistant head coach and offensive line coach at Iowa State University at the end of 2008.
 After four seasons in that position, he gave up his offensive line duties for the tight ends while retaining his role as assistant head coach.
 While coaching the offensive line, five of his players made it into the National Football League (NFL).

 Bleil left for Rhode Island in 2014 to be offensive coordinator and offensive line coach.
 He held that role for two seasons before leaving for Missouri Southern in 2016.
 He spent two years with Missouri Southern before accepting a position at Lamar to coach the offensive line in 2018.
 He was promoted to co-offensive coordinator in 2019 while retaining his role of offensive line coach.

 From 2020 to 2021, Bleil was an assistant coach at the University of Mary Hardin–Baylor.
 In January 2022, he was named offensive line coach at Stephen F. Austin University.

+In 2024, Bleil was hired as the offensive line coach for Pittsburg State University.

 Personal life

 Bleil is married to Laurel Tjernagel of Roland, Iowa.
 They have two children.

-Bleil's brother Fred was also a coach for several college teams until his death in 2011.
+Bleil's brother, Fred, was also a coach for several college teams until his death in 2011.
 The two brothers faced off against each other in a 2006 game between Akron and North Texas.